-This is a VERY old and somewhat embarrassing We Was Wrong
+This is a VERY old and somewhat embarrassing commentary about how We Was Wrong

 It does have some positive qualities though.
 It has substantially deeper bass than any other version; in fact, it has some of the deepest bass you will ever hear on a pop recording.
 It can literally rattle the room when Paul goes down deep on Baby You’re A Rich Man.